 The Company is continuing with a two-phase exploration strategy.
-In addition to the current drilling underway on the deep targets beneath the Bowdens Silver the Company is continuing to prioritise regional targets.
-At Barabolar, the current exploration strategy is to identify drill ready targets within the system by undertaking detailed Induced Polarisation geophysical survey which will encompass the broad skarn alteration as well as the core molybdenum - tungsten soil anomaly and associated phyllic alteration.
-This will provide drill ready targets to follow up as soon as possible within the new year.
+In addition to the current drilling underway on the deep targets beneath Bowdens Silver, the Company is continuing to prioritise regional targets.
+At Barabolar, the current exploration strategy is to identify drill-ready targets within the system by undertaking detailed Induced Polarisation geophysical surveys which will encompass the broad skarn alteration as well as the core molybdenum/ tungsten soil anomaly and associated phyllic alteration.
+This will provide drill ready targets to follow up as soon as possible within the 2018 calendar year.

-Figure 7 Exploration model / zoning on the Barabolar.
+Figure 10.
+Exploration model / zoning on the Barabolar.